 INTJ Under Stress (Shadow Mode): The INTJs Unhealthy Dark Side

-When it comes to extreme stress many personality types end up going into their shadow, which can exhibit some rather unhealthy behavior as a result.
-For most this happens for a short time, but this serious trauma or consistent stress they might remain in this shadow mode for a long period of time.
+When it comes to extreme stress, many personality types end up going into their shadow, which can exhibit some rather unhealthy behavior as a result.
+For most, this happens for a short time, but with serious trauma or consistent stress, they might remain in this shadow mode for a long period of time.
 Stressful situations really make it difficult for anyone to behave at their best, and often we put up walls and defense mechanisms in order to adjust to this.
-For the INTJ it often requires a certain type of serious stress for them to go into their shadow mode, but when they do they behave much different than their usual selves and this can be jarring for those around them.
+For the INTJ, it often requires a certain type of severe stress for them to go into their shadow mode.
+But when they do, they behave much differently than their usual selves, and this can be jarring for those around them.

 The INTJs Functions

 The dominant function for the INTJ is their Ni (introverted intuition), which helps them process information from around them in a more subconscious manner.
 Since INTJs are such naturally logical people, it is often easy to forget that their dominant function is actually their intuition.
 INTJs subconsciously catalog information, and process this through their internal intuition, as well as their external thinking processes.
-For the INTJ this helps them gain strong intuitive knowledge of future patterns, and helps them to predict the smartest strategic process.
+For the INTJ, this helps them gain strong intuitive knowledge of future patterns and helps them to predict the most intelligent strategic process.

 INTJ Shadow Functions

-INTJs normally use Ni as their dominant function but in their shadow they focused on extraverted intuition (Ne).
-This often causes the INTJ to try and search for new patterns and possibilities, but finding them to be a bit too overwhelming.
-They begin looking outside of proven methods and facts they know, in hopes of finding things which might be more useful.
+INTJs typically use Ni as their dominant function, but in their shadow, they focus on extraverted intuition (Ne).
+This often causes the INTJ to try and search for new patterns and possibilities but find them to be a bit too overwhelming.
+They begin looking outside of proven methods and facts they know in hopes of finding things that might be more useful.
 Instead of trusting their normal intuitive abilities, the INTJ starts to branch out.
-This struggle to trust in themselves and their natural intuitive abilities, causes the INTJ to search for other means of understanding the best possible path.
-They find themselves looking at the different options and potential outcomes, searching and more than likely finding it difficult to peg one down.
+This struggle to trust in themselves and their natural intuitive abilities causes the INTJ to search for other means of understanding the best possible path.
+They find themselves looking at the different options and potential outcomes.
+Searching, and more than likely finding it difficult to peg one down.
 They try to use this information to really analyze and come up with proof for their ideas and beliefs.
-Most likely this happens because someone challenges their intuitive abilities, and so they want to come up with other means of proving themselves.
+Most likely, this happens because someone challenges their intuitive abilities, so they want to come up with other means of proving themselves.

 When the INTJ uses Fe instead of their natural Fi, they become far more defensive of themselves and their actions.
 They might struggle to really take responsibility, finding outside excuses to answer their reasoning.
-They become more concerned with group harmony, but this can cause the INTJ to doubt themselves.
+They become more concerned with group harmony, which can cause the INTJ to doubt themselves.
 The normally confident INTJ struggles to really process their own knowledge and morals, instead looking to the group harmony to make their choices on what they should do next.
-Often for the INTJ focusing on the needs and emotions of others is actually rather exhausting, and so in this situation they do find themselves becoming drained.
+Often for the INTJ, focusing on the needs and emotions of others is actually rather exhausting, and so in this situation, they find themselves becoming drained.
 They can become caught up with social rules and conventions, trying to behave in a certain manner.

 Why This Happens

 This often occurs because of times of extreme stress or trauma, causing the INTJ to switch into their shadow mode.
-This also can occur when something happens to challenge their natural beliefs and knowledge, they find themselves struggling to trust in their normal practices.
-For the INTJ this can certainly send them into a confusing state of mind, but they often do their best to work through it and towards their normal selves.
-For the INTJ their shadow self causes them to be a bit more self-doubting, and constantly searching for more answers than they naturally would.
+This also can occur when something happens to challenge their natural beliefs and knowledge.
+They find themselves struggling to trust their normal practices.
+For the INTJ, this can certainly send them into a confusing state of mind, but they often do their best to work through it and toward their normal selves.
+For the INTJ, their shadow self causes them to be a bit more self-doubting and constantly searching for more answers than they naturally would.

 Read More About the INTJ: